‘Dark cloud’ over communities after crash deaths of three friends, funeral told

 “The virtuous man, though he died before his time, will find rest.
 Perhaps Peter has achieved as much at 21 years of age than if he had to live to be an old man.”

-He said Mr Finnegan had a great work ethic and was an integral part of his work team at O’Hanlon engineering, and had a “very bright future”.
+He said Mr Finnegan had a great work ethic and was an integral part of his work team at O’Hanlon engineering in Tyrone, and had a “very bright future”.

 “His honest, never-give-up attitude was a very positive influence on his peers.
 He had this natural ability to form friendships and he will be greatly missed in his place of work where he was respected,” Fr McGahan added.